aidanastridge/wideloop/README.md

 ### Why?

+Time series can feel like the data science equivalent of debugging.
+In **R**, I get ts, xts, and POSIX.ct errors.
+In **Python**, I get reshape errors.
+And modelling is just as complicated.

 ### What is a "wideloop"?

 To make time series data in a **"long"**[^1] format **"tidy"**[^2] pivot to **"wide"**[^3] and create a for loop for each category!